benjy1232/ReadJSON/README.md

 I would rather keep this as a cli tool as to keep it cross platform as long as you have the dotnet runtime.

+Currently works but only through 30 json files - will see how many songs that is

 __TODO__
 - Take in command-line arguments
 - Implement functionality with ListenBrainz